pawurb/node-postgres-wiki/Client.md

 <a name="event-notice"></a>
 ### notice : _object_ notice

-Emitted from PostgreSQL server when non-critical events happen.
+Emitted from PostgreSQL server when non-critical events happen, for example a `RAISE NOTICE` statement in a plpgsql function.
+When using connection pooling, be sure to attach the handler only once per client.

 Libpq `printf`'s these out to stdout if the behavior is not overridden.
 Yucky.
 Thankfully node-postgres overrides the default behavior and emits an event (instead of printing to stdout) on the client which received the notice event.

 ##### example
 ```javascript